Site overhaul to get rid of Jekyll

 …and get things working again!

 I had great intentions last summer to add more regular posts: more paper summaries, worked through ideas, etc. But [excuses].
-Fast forward to now, I have notes to put up but have since switched entirely from a mac to Ubuntu, discovered a far better app to edit markdown with math, Typora (not freeware but so good I'll pay once it's out of beta), and I couldn't get the new post to render properly (some strange auto-scaling was happening).
+Fast forward to now, I have notes to put up but have since switched entirely from a mac to Ubuntu, discovered a far better app to edit markdown with math, Typora (not freeware but so good I’ll pay once it’s out of beta [looking back in 2024: I did!]), and I couldn’t get the new post to render properly (some strange auto-scaling was happening).

 After I wasted over nearly two days debugging Jekyll (cause stuff happened outside of my template files), I gave up.
 In a couple of hours, I was rid of Jekyll, rid of frameworks and down to raw html+css.
-Gotta say, html5 once you give in to it, is damn nice compared to circa 2004 wed development (my work is still live, don't look).
+Gotta say, html5 once you give in to it, is damn nice compared to circa 2004 wed development (my work is still live [still live in 2024], don’t look).

 A few things to share to anyone who’s thinking of doing the same: